a0s/telegram-loggerbot-ruby/README.md

 #telegram-loggerbot-ruby

-Allows to send logs direct to telegram chat
+Allows to send event logs directly to the telegram chat

 ##Installation